ansys/pystk/doc/source/api/ansys/stk/core/graphics/IProjectedRasterOverlay.rst

 IProjectedRasterOverlay
 =======================

-.. py:class:: IProjectedRasterOverlay
+.. py:class:: ansys.stk.core.graphics.IProjectedRasterOverlay

    object

    A globe image overlay which projects a raster onto the terrain or surface of the central body.
 You can also enable projection onto models by setting projected raster model projection to true for a Scene...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IProjectedRasterOverlay

 Overview
 --------